 - In this section, we consider three approaches to define shape features. - Identify key shape related features in the entire image.
 There are no segments or objects taken into account, i.e., the features are global for the image. - Given a segmentation of the image into objects/blobs, describe the shape of this region to retrieve similar shape from the database.
 This also works for 2D/3D objects. - Identify key points of interest in the picture and describe these points to identify similar objects.
-This method is used for stitching of panorama images, object recognition, and motion detection. - Global Features: very similar to the texture features, but we are more interested in the contours and direction of these contours than the rest of the image.
-The basic idea is to apply an edge detector to obtain the outlines of the principle shapes of the image.
-The Canny edge detector is a solid reference detector with 5 phases (the first two steps are the same as before with texture): - 1.
+This method is used for stitching of panorama images, object recognition, and motion detection. - Global Features: similar to the texture features, but more interested in the contours apply an edge detector to obtain moutlines (the first two steps are the same as before with texture). - 1.
 Apply Gaussian filter to smooth the image and to remove noise or compression artifacts - 2.
 Compute gradients with their magnitude and direction (as seen before, Sobel operators) - 3.
 Eliminate values that are not a local maximum in the positive/negative direction of the gradient - 4.
 Identify strong edges (magnitude above high threshold) and weak edges (magnitude between low and high threshold) and eliminate values below low threshold. - 5.
 Track edges and eliminate isolated weak edges.
 Keep only weak edges if in their immediate proximity, there is a strong edge.